simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-05-08
+<br />**Date image released:**  2025-05-09
-<br />**Title of the image:**  M1: The Incredible Expanding Crab
+<br />**Title of the image:**  IXPE Explores a Black Hole Jet
-<br />**Description for the image:**  Cataloged as M1, the Crab Nebula is the first on Charles Messier's famous list of things which are not comets.
-In fact, the Crab Nebula is now known to be a supernova remnant, an expanding cloud of debris from the death explosion of a massive star.
-The violent birth of the Crab was witnessed by astronomers in the year 1054.
-Roughly 10 light-years across, the nebula is still expanding at a rate of about 1,500 kilometers per second.
-You can see the expansion by comparing these sharp images from the Hubble Space Telescope and James Webb Space Telescope.
-The Crab's dynamic, fragmented filaments were captured in visible light by Hubble in 2005 and Webb in infrared light in 2023.
-This cosmic crustacean lies about 6,500 light-years away in the constellation Taurus.
+<br />**Description for the image:**  How do black holes create X-rays?
+Answering this long-standing question was significantly advanced recently with data taken by NASA’s IXPE satellite.
+X-rays cannot exit a black hole, but they can be created in the energetic environment nearby, in particular by a jet of particles moving outward.
+By observing X-ray light arriving from near the supermassive black hole at the center of galaxy BL Lac, called a blazar, it was discovered that these X-rays lacked significant polarization, which is expected when created more by energetic electrons than protons.
+In the featured artistic illustration, a powerful jet is depicted emanating from an orange-colored accretion disk circling the black hole.
+Understanding highly energetic processes across the universe helps humanity to understand similar processes that occur on or near our Earth.
+Put it All Together: Astronomy Puzzle of the Day
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2505/Crab_Webb_998.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2505/BLlac_NasaGarcia_4580.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).